-The Investment Manager expects at least 80% of the Fund to be invested in environmental sustainable investments, in pursuit of the environmental sustainable investment objective.

-The Fund is not required to favour any specific type of environmental sustainable investment.
+The Investment Manager expects at least 80% of the Fund to be invested in sustainable investments, in pursuit of the sustainable investment objective.
+The Fund is not required to favour any specific type of sustainable investment, and may invest in assets supporting any environmental and/or social goal.